 4. A major work from the Romantic period*

 5. A representative work from the 20th century to the present*

 (*See FAQs on Piano Audition Guidelines for further specifications on these categories.)

 A 60-minute, memorised recital programme offering contrasting styles from at least three different periods and including a complete sonata by Haydn, Mozart, Beethoven, Schubert, or Clementi.

-Each candidate must submit a list of works (Repertoire Validation List) he/she has studied within the last three years as part of the application process.
-Please also read the FAQs for more details on the audition requirements.
+- Each candidate must also submit a Repertoire Validation List of works that he/she has studied within the last three years as part of the application process.